joshnuss/snowpack-plugin-markdown/README.md

 ## Front matter

-Front matter attributes can be added to the top of any markdown file in YAML format:
+Attributes can be added to the top the file in YAML format:

 ```markdown
 ---